Dr-Noob/cpufetch/README.md

 #### Linux
 There is a cpufetch package available in Arch Linux ([cpufetch-git](https://aur.archlinux.org/packages/cpufetch-git)).

-If you are in other distro, you can build `cpufetch` from source (see below)
+If you are in another distro, you can build `cpufetch` from source (see below)

 #### Windows
 In the [releases](https://github.com/Dr-Noob/cpufetch/releases) section you will find some cpufetch executables compiled for Windows.
 Just download and run it from Windows CMD.